 Marine Corps Base Camp Lejeune (la-JHOON) is based in Jacksonville, North Carolina, just 50 miles north of Wilmington.
 Over a million employees, service members, and their families spent time on the base.
-The camp’s water supply was contaminated with cancer-causing solvents that were 200 to 3,000 times the levels permitted by EPA? safety standards.
-The water contamination also affected those stationed at Marine Corps Air Station (MCAS) New River.
-Some of the pollutants identified in Camp Lejeune water include
+The camp’s water supply was contaminated with cancer-causing solvents that were 200 to 3,000 times the levels permitted by EPA safety standards.
+Some of the pollutants identified in Camp Lejeune water include:

 All of these chemicals are colorless and lethal and should never be consumed.

 The chemical contamination affected those directly exposed by drinking, bathing, and cooking with the water, including children in utero.
 The Centers for Disease Control and Prevention has estimated that between 500,000 and 1 million people were exposed to the contaminated water supply from 1953 to 1987.

 September 2023: Department of Justice Rolls Out Elective Option